godaddy/tartufo/README.md

                                   Check the names of files being scanned as well as their contents.
                                   [default: True]

-  -i, --include-paths FILENAME    [DEPRECATED] Use `--include-path-patterns`.
-                                  File with regular expressions (one per
-                                  line), at least one of which must match a Git object path in order for it to be scanned; lines starting with '#' are treated as comments and are ignored.
-If empty or not provided (default), all Git object paths are included unless otherwise excluded via the
-                                  --exclude-paths option.

   -ip, --include-path-patterns TEXT
                                   Specify a regular expression which matches
                                   Git object paths to include in the scan.